 Want to understand what a standard drink is?
-The Drinkaware Barometer found that just 1 in 10 Irish adults can correctly identify the three most common standard drink measures.
-Getting the facts about standard drinks is a great place to start to understand your drinking habits.
+The Drinkaware Barometer found that just 1 in 10 Irish adults can correctly identify the three most common drink measures.
+Getting the facts is a great place to start to understand your drinking habits

 Understanding standard drinks

-- A standard drink is a measure of alcohol.
-In Ireland, one standard drink contains 10 grams of pure alcohol.
+- A standard drink is a measure of alcohol which contains 10 grams of pure alcohol

-- It takes your body one hour to process one standard drink.
+- It takes your body one hour to process one SD.
 But this should be taken as a guide for information purposes only.
 There are many factors that will affect this time including age, gender, weight, alcohol strength, the speed of your metabolism and the number of drinks consumed.

 IS A STANDARD DRINK THE SAME AS A UNIT?